Jbleezy/BO2-Reimagined/README.md

 * Removed

 #### M27
-* Upgraded: changed default attachment from Reflex Sight to None
+* Upgraded: changed attachment from Reflex Sight to None

 #### M8A1
 * Decreased recoil